jdeniau/julien.deniau.me/posts/2024-01-24-custom-behat-formatter.md

   formatters:
     pretty: true
     reviewdog: # "reviewdog" here is the "name" given in our formatter
-      # outputh_path is optional and handled directy by behat
+      # output_path is optional and handled directy by behat
       output_path: 'build/logs/behat'
       # file_name is optional and a custom parameter that we inject into the printer
       file_name: 'reviewdog-behat.json'